US STOCKS-Wall Street closes higher as new stimulus talks ease shutdown worries

 Even so, spiraling COVID-19 infection rates turned investors toward market-leading growth stocks that have shown resiliency to the pandemic.

-The Philadelphia SE Semiconductor index .SOX, which thrived throughout the health crisis, handily outperformed the broader market.
+The Philadelphia SE Semiconductor index .SOX, which thrived throughout the health crisis, handily outperformed the broader market, rising 1.6%.

 "In a COVID world, semis are a safer play as they're not impacted as much due to shutdowns," Detrick added.